maximevaillancourt/digital-garden-jekyll-template/_notes/Import from Blogger/nook-first-impressions-comments.md

 ---
-title: 'Nook First Impressions'
+title: Nook First Impressions (Comments)
 date: 2009-12-07T18:52:00.000-08:00
 draft: false
 url: /2009/12/nook-first-impressions.html
 tags:
   - nook
   - eReader
+  - Barnes
+  - and
-- Barnes and Noble
+  - Noble
 ---

 #### Which of the ebook readers, then, is your favorite...